sverweij/virtual-code-owners/README.md

 ### virtual-teams.yml

-Contains a list of groups, with for each group its team members, like so:
+A valid YAML file that contains a list of teams, with for each team its members:

 ```yaml
 ch/after-sales: